 It was a clockwork schedule that Taylor and I could set a watch to.
 Rain would begin around 9pm, and it always ended before 2am.
 It was a nuisance because the winds would shift on a dime, and the downpour of rain would leave us wet and miserable.
 But it was much calmer than the storms we’d encountered in the Gulf and Caribbean.
 All the same, that first shift at night was our least favourite, and we’d often hand over the helm with a quip like, “Enjoy your bath” or “Keep dry!”

 There were no words exchanged that night, though.
 We’d been sailing nonstop for five days straight, and we didn’t want to risk anchoring off the mangroves to be ambushed by pirates.
 But we also couldn’t afford sailing out to sea and getting swept off by the Humbolt again.
 The current and headwinds already held us to about forty nautical miles a day—a pace that wouldn’t put us in Ecuador for another two weeks—and we hadn’t the gas or provisions to spend an extra week at sea.
 We were tired.
 So when I crawled into the cockpit at 6pm to start my shift, Taylor didn’t even wait for me to grab the helm.
 He moved past me into the companionway and collapsed onto his bed below.

 Dusk settled and the glow of violet was replaced by the trance of a full moon.
 I drank stale coffee with clumped-up creamer, and would take a caffeine pill before the night was over.
 There was a six-hour shift ahead of me.
 Six hours per night (so the other could sleep); four hours by day.

 The beam of their spotlight swept over us just once before settling.
 And when it did, our sails went up in flame.
-They caught that spotlight and magnifying it.
-The light held for five, maybe ten seconds, then it switched it off.
-Their bowlight went dark immediately afterward, and as I sat there, holding my breath, an outboard engine roared to life in the distance.
+They caught that spotlight and magnifying it, channeling it across the water.
+The spotlight held for five, maybe ten seconds, then it switched it off.
+Their bow light went dark immediately afterward, and as I sat there, holding my breath, I hard the distant croak of an outboard engine roaring to life.